ilyas-360/zero-trust-aws/verification/README.md

 - **No public subnets**: Confirm no IGW attached to workload VPC, no public route in route tables
 - **GuardDuty aggregation**: Simulate finding in workload account → confirm it appears in Security account

-Screenshots added as each validation is performed during deployment.
+Screenshots added as each validation is performed .